chaturay/serverless-artillery/README.md

 ```
 slsart deploy
 ```
-2. The following command will run serverless-artillery using default script, creating small traffic against the sample endpoint in default script.
+2. The following command will invoke/run serverless-artillery using default load script, creating small traffic against the sample endpoint in default script.
 At the end you will see it genrate a report of the test.
 Please note that this report is generated only for small load.
 ```
 slsart invoke
 ```